Is there a way to modify our lifestyle to lower our risk of cancer?

 The connection between red meat and cancer

-The danger in processed meat
+The extra danger in processed meat

 “The evidence on processed meat and cancer is clear-cut.
 The data show that no level of intake can confidently be associated with a lack of risk.
 Processed meats are often high in salt, which can also increase the risk of high blood pressure and cardiovascular disease,” – Professor Martin Wiseman, WCRF International’s Medical and Scientific Adviser.